Articles

 To calculate the average water rate for a property, divide the total usage-based water costs that vary based on usage by the total water consumption recorded by all submeters.
 This includes the costs for actual water consumption, sewer charges, etc.

-This method, called an allocation method, ensures that:
+This method, called a full allocation method, ensures that:

 Bill Cost Structure